GIScience/ors-map-client/README.md

 Single Page Application (SPA).
 It is a base application that can be used for multiple purposes, customized via configurations and extended via plug-ins.

-The base application is using VueJS, Vuetify and a set of custom components, directives and services.
+The base application is using Vue.js, Vuetify and a set of custom components, directives and services.
 The structure uses a feature-by-folder design, allowing view, code and translation elements to be contained in a folder.

 This app uses single file components and others non-native javascript code that are transpiled to native javascript during the build process.
 Therefore, the app needs to be compiled before running it either in dev or production mode.
-The VueJS components allow a better code organization, weak and clear coupling between components and an easier code understanding.
+The Vue.js components allow a better code organization, weak and clear coupling between components and an easier code understanding.

 ![ORS map client](docs/ors-map-client.png?raw=true "ORS map client")